Tamas-Gavlider/WanderRoads/README.md

 - Flight Search Integration: A feature will be added to allow users to search for flights directly within the platform, making trip planning more convenient.
 - Notifications for natural disasters: Users will receive notifications about natural disasters if they have an upcoming trip to the affected country.
 - Friendship and private messaging: Users can mark each other as friends and exchange private messages.
+- Create a separate folder in the profile where users can check their past trips.
+- From the map page, if a given country has X number of posts, clicking on the country will direct the user to the posts page, where the posts will be filtered for that country.

 ## Technologies, Languages, and Programs used